ammpio/ammp-edge/README.md

 sudo apt install snapd
 ```

-After installation, Stromm should run automatically as a daemon.
+After installation, ammp-edge should run automatically as a daemon.
 You can check its status and follow its logs with
 ```
-snap services stromm
+snap services ammp-edge
 ```
 and
 ```
-snap logs stromm
+snap logs ammp-edge
 ```

-It is also possible to clone the repository and run `stromm.py` directly, for testing purposes.
+It is also possible to clone the repository and run `ammp-edge.py` directly, for testing purposes.
 The software will recognize that it is not run in a snap environment and behave accordingly.

-Currently, Stromm pulls its configuration from the AMMP API.
+Currently, ammp-edge pulls its configuration from the AMMP API.
 Further documentation on this, and on alternative means of configuration, will be provided (TODO).

 ### Data collection protocols
 The following protocols are currently supported: